-UNU-EGOV actively engage with Latin American and global experts on digital transformation at the annual International Conference on eDemocracy and eGovernment (ICEDEG), one the premier academic conferences in Latin America, from 24-26 April 2019 in Ecuador’s high-altitude capital, Quito.
-Dimitrios Sarantis presented UNU-EGOV’s work on the development of health sector website assessment Instrument and outcomes in Portuguese hospitals, while Morten Meyerhoff Nielsen conducted a half-day on how to create an ecosystem and framework for digital public sector service delivery.
+UNU-EGOV actively engaged with Latin American and global experts on digital transformation at the annual International Conference on eDemocracy and eGovernment (ICEDEG), one of the premier academic conferences in Latin America, from 24-26 April 2019 in Ecuador’s high-altitude capital, Quito.
+Dimitrios Sarantis presented UNU-EGOV’s work on the development of health sector website assessment Instrument and outcomes in Portuguese hospitals, while Morten Meyerhoff Nielsen conducted a half-day tutorial on how to create an ecosystem and framework for digital public sector service delivery.

 Developing a Health Sector Website Assessment Instrument: Outcomes from Portuguese Hospitals

 The Internet has become a vital source of overall health information and seems to be a common source of information used by patients in the process of decision-making before choosing a health provider.
 Technology holds enormous potential for improving the operational and administrative efficiency of health sector institutions, improving services, optimising processes, and building trust between hospitals, patients and other stakeholders.
 Consequently, there have been increasing calls for evaluating health institutions websites, as they are widely considered to be the primary platform for interaction with patients.

 Conducted by researchers Delfina Soares and Dimitrios Sarantis, the study extracts knowledge by assessing eighteen hospital websites from Portugal.
 This is particularly important as little is known about the provided services and use of health sector websites.
 This work applies a four-dimensional assessment tool (HSWAI).
 The four criteria for determining site development and effectiveness include: Content, Technology, Service, and Participation.
 This study evidences that the Portuguese health sector institutes should improve their websites, especially in terms of provided electronic services, as well as user participation issues.